Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 some probe actions are sensitive to stack depth such as

-action.
+the stack() action.
 In any event, the final

-action is to call dtrace_probe()
+action is to call dtrace_probe(), the main entry

 point into the DTrace framework which ultimately executes the